tee1g21/Intruder-Aircraft-Detection/README.md

 # Intruder-Aircraft-Detection

-The Importance of Data Augmentation for Image Classification and Intruder Aircraft DetectionIntruder Aircraft Detection Tom Evans
+The Importance of Data Augmentation for Image Classification and Intruder Aircraft DetectionIntruder Aircraft Detection, Tom Evans,
-June 7, 2024
+June 7, 2024.

 1.1 Problem
 When identifying intruder aircraft from the perspective of an opposing aircraft,